gislite/webgis-pub/README.md

 # webgis-pub

-Source Code for website //webgis.pub .
+This directory is the source codes for //webgis.pub in Sphinx project structure.

 ##